-12 Types of Redwood Trees
+12 Types of Redwood Trees (With Pictures)

 When most people think about redwood trees, they imagine the extra tall and old trees that span the northern coast of California.
 Even though these trees are in fact redwoods, there are three distinct species of redwoods, as well as subspecies that belong to the three main varieties.